 Quest 3 as a Standalone Web Development Machine

-My theory was that using something like GitHub Codespaces (aka Visual Studio Code in a browser, running on a cloud server), I could write code, debug directly in the browser, and push changes from within the headset—effectively handling a full web development workflow entirely in VR.
+I recently got a Quest 3 and wondered: could I use it as a lightweight dev machine without streaming from my laptop?
+My theory: with something like GitHub Codespaces (VS Code in a browser, running on a cloud server), I could write code, debug, and push changes all from within the headset.
+Could a full web development workflow work entirely in VR?

 Fluid is the go-to recommendation for opening multiple browser tabs in VR.
 It’s a native Quest app with a clean interface and decent multitasking support.
-But as a dev tool, it fell short quickly:
+But for web development, it fell short quickly:

 • No developer tools: There’s no way to open browser devtools, which is an instant dealbreaker for web development.